VernierST/godirect-examples/python-examples/godirect-py-faqs.md

 ![Build Tools install error](./images/win_msvc_build_tools_error.png).

-If so, follow the instructions given to download [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/).

-Grab the latest version of the Tools for Visual Studio 2017.
+If so, follow the instructions to download and install the [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/downloads/).
+The latest version of the tools download can be found in the All Downloads section by expanding Tools for Visual Studio 2017.

 ![Build Tools download](./images/win_msvc_build_tools_download.png)

 ## Where can I find examples of using the godirect module?

-- Official examples that use the godirect module can be found in the Vernier [godirect-examples repository](https://github.com/VernierST/godirect-examples).
+- Official examples that use the godirect module can be found in the Vernier [godirect-examples repository](./).